fgrandel/zephyr/doc/develop/application/index.rst

   can be useful in order to leave :makevar:`CONF_FILE` at its default value, but "mix in" some additional configuration options.

-* :makevar:`DTC_OVERLAY_FILE`: One or more devicetree overlay files to use.
+* :makevar:`SETTINGS_OVERLAY_FILES`: One or more devicetree overlay files to use.
   Multiple files can be separated with semicolons.
   See :ref:`set-devicetree-overlays` for examples and :ref:`devicetree-intro`
   for information about devicetree and Zephyr.

-* :makevar:`EXTRA_DTC_OVERLAY_FILE`: Additional devicetree overlay files to use.
+* :makevar:`EXTRA_SETTINGS_OVERLAY_FILES`: Additional devicetree overlay files to use.
-  Multiple files can be separated with semicolons.
-This can be useful to leave :makevar:`DTC_OVERLAY_FILE` at its default value, but "mix in" some additional overlay files.
+  Multiple files can be separated with semicolons or spaces.
+This can be useful to leave :makevar:`SETTINGS_OVERLAY_FILES` at its default value, but "mix in" some additional overlay files.

 * :makevar:`SHIELD`: see :ref:`shields`